oroinc/platform/UPGRADE-1.9.md

 ####PlatformBundle
  - Bundle now has priority `-200` and it is loaded right after main Symfony bundles
+ - Services with tag `doctrine.event_listener` was marked as private

 ####SoapBundle
  - Bundle now contains configuration of security firewall `wsse_secured`